 Controls and components which allow the units to operate in very hot ambients (131°F/55°C).
-Includes a thermal expansion valve, a sealed condenser fan motor, slotted base pan and a sealed control box.
+Includes a thermal expansion valve, a sealed condenser fan motor and a sealed control box.
 A closed loop design on non-economizer units insures that no outside air is introduced into the shelter.